 An internet search will find other online crib sheets, but when in doubt, check against the MLA Handbook or ask a Librarian.
 For complete details on citing sources with MLA style, consult the MLA Handbook for Writers of Research Papers, 7th ed.
-Print copies are available at the Baker-Berry Reference Desk and in the Reference collection at call number LB2369 .G53 2009.
+Print copies are available at the Berry Information Desk and in the Reference collection at call number LB2369 .G53 2009.
 Additional copies are available at the Reserve Desk in the Orozco Room in Baker Library.
 Generally, MLA style uses in-text parenthetical citations with a list of works cited.
 If your instructor requires you to use footnotes or endnotes, consult Appendix B of the MLA Handbook.

 Use the Chicago Manual Quick Guide to find out how to cite books, book chapters, journal articles, and more.

 The Quick Guide will prompt you to choose the Author-Date style or the Notes & Bibliography style and provide examples.

 If the document type you wish to cite isn't in the Quick Guide, consult Chapter 14 for examples using the notes & bibliography format.
 See Chapter 15 for author-date format examples.